jimhigson/oboe.js-dissertation/main/main.md

 outside the closure the values are not only protected as private as would be seen in an OO model, they are inherently unaddressable.

-Although not following an established object orientated metamodel, the high-level componentisation hasn't departed very far from what I would make were I following that style and OO design patterns have influenced their layout considerably.
+Although not following an established object-oriented metamodel, the high-level componentisation hasn't departed very far from what I would make were I following that style and OO design patterns have influenced their layout considerably.
 If we wished to think in terms of the OO